-Powdery mildew, just as the name suggests, is a white powdery fungus that grows mostly on the upper surface of leaves.
-It will occasionally spread to the underside and other parts of the plant.
-It prospers in dry soil conditions but where the overhead conditions are somewhat humid.
+Powdery mildew, as the name suggests, is a powdery fungus that grows mostly on the upper surface of leaves.
+It is usually white in colour.
+It will occasionally spread to the underside of leaves and other parts of the plant, such as stems and sometimes flowers and fruit.

-Leaves, particularly of young infected plants, may turn yellow and become distorted.
+Leaves, particularly of young infected plants, may turn yellow and become distorted and finally turn brown.
 Infected areas and indeed whole leaves will gradually die back and dry off.